Ted Post: Theatre

+Post directed the 2001–02 Festival of the Arts at American Jewish University.

+Television

 Success in the theater led to directorial work in television from the early 1950s, beginning with The Ford Television Theatre.
 Post directed episodes of many series, including Gunsmoke, Perry Mason, Wagon Train, Rawhide, The Twilight Zone, Combat!, Columbo and 178 episodes of Peyton Place.
 He also directed TV films (including the original Cagney & Lacey film-of-the-week).

+Film

 He also directed feature films, including the second installment of the Planet of the Apes film series, Beneath the Planet of the Apes (1970), Go Tell the Spartans (1978), Good Guys Wear Black (1978), starring Chuck Norris, and two Clint Eastwood films, Hang 'Em High, the movie which launched Clint Eastwood's career as a leading man in American pictures, and Magnum Force.

-Post directed the 2001–02 Festival of the Arts at the University of Judaism (now the American Jewish University).

 Personal life

-Post married the former Thelma Fiefel (born July 24 1920) in 1940.
+Post married the former Thelma Fiefel (born July 24 1920 died April 16 2026) in 1940.
 They had two children, one of whom is the law scholar and professor Robert Post.

+Death

 Post died aged 95 at the UCLA Medical Center, Santa Monica, California on August 20, 2013.